-Between May 2019 and March 2020, the Township Planner at that time (Randy Mielnik) worked with a PC subcommittee and local wineries to understand their issues and propose amendments to the ordinance that would work for the wineries and community as a whole.
+Between May 2019 and March 2020, the Township Planner at that time (Randy Mielnik) worked with a Planning Commission subcommittee and local wineries to understand their issues and propose amendments to the ordinance that would work for the wineries and community as a whole.
 This work was paused in March 2020 due to the Covid-19 Pandemic.

 In October 2020, the Wineries of Old Mission Peninsula (WOMP) filed a lawsuit against the Township.

 In October 2021, the Township Board held a special informational meeting at St. Joseph Catholic Church where public comments were received relating to the WOMP lawsuit.
-In November 2021, the TB appointed a Citizens’ Agricultural Advisory Committee comprised of residents and farmers.
+In November 2021, the Township Board appointed a Citizens’ Agricultural Advisory Committee comprised of residents and farmers.
 Three seats were held for the wineries, although they did not participate.

 A Summary of the Proposed Amendments